osayiosas/Restaurant_App/README.md

 'made use of the useRef for the slide image'

-## Added all the features and deployed on netfile..
+## Added all the features and deployed on netfily..

 * use npm start to start the project..